-Watch Out for the Shipping Trap on Price Comparison Tables
+Silver Buying Tip #1: Watch Out for the Shipping Trap

 Some dealers will price their silver bullion at a seemingly low premium over spot, but then get you on the back end with a higher than average shipping charge.
-This hits small order buyers as especially hard.
-You must pay attention to shipping charges.
+This hits small order buyers especially hard.
+You must pay attention to shipping charges in order to get the best price.
 Do not make the mistake of only checking a dealer’s price per ounce, or an advertised premium, when comparing silver dealers.

 Many dealer comparisons or advertised price quotes do not tell the whole story.
 When you consider shipping charges as part of the total price comparison, the final story on who has the better price may be different than a comparison table may have originally indicated.
 A 20 coin tube of Silver Eagles with a $15.00 higher shipping charge is ultimately priced with a $0.75 per ounce incremental premium.
 That’s a 2.5% higher cost per coin, and comparison tables do not always take this into consideration.